 The increasing prevalence of extreme weather events across the country is a significant concern for the solar energy industry.
-From hurricanes and floods to intense heat waves and snowstorms, these events are becoming more frequent and severe, highlighting the need for reliable, durable solar panels that can withstand such conditions and continue to perform optimally.
+From hurricanes and floods to intense heat waves and snowstorms, these events highlight the need for durable, high-performance solar panels that can withstand harsh conditions and maintain optimal energy production.

 At GreenLancer, we have over a decade of experience in the solar industry and understand the importance of using high-quality equipment in solar installations.
-The recently released 2024 PVEL PV Module Reliability Scorecard is one key resource for solar panel tests.
+The newly released PVEL Scorecard 2024 is a crucial resource for evaluating solar panel reliability and performance.

-The PVEL 2024 scorecard is based on a series of stringent solar panel reliability tests designed to simulate the harshest conditions modules might face.
-These tests include thermal cycling, damp heat, mechanical load, and hail resistance.
-By subjecting PV modules to these conditions, PVEL evaluates their ability to maintain performance and integrity over time.
+The PVEL 2024 Scorecard is based on a series of stringent solar panel reliability tests designed to replicate extreme environmental conditions.
+These include thermal cycling, damp heat, mechanical stress, potential-induced degradation (PID), and hail resistance—key factors that determine a module’s ability to maintain performance and structural integrity over time.

 "As you can see from this visualization of the key metrics below, it is a tight race, and 2024 was a big year for gains in every performance metric category," explains Randy Chabot, Customer Support Leader for GreenLancer.